youknowone/wirerope/README.rst

 The concepts:

-- :class:`wirerope.rope.WireRope` is a wrapper interface for python callable.
+- `wirerope.rope.WireRope` is a wrapper interface for python callable.
-- Custom :class:`wirerope.wire.Wire` class provides user-defined behavior.
+- Custom `wirerope.wire.Wire` class provides user-defined behavior.
   A subclass of this class is working similar to a *decorator function* body.
 - A wire object is associated with a bound method.
 - Rope is dispatching types.

-:class:`wirerope.rope.WireRope` is the wrapper for callables.
-By wrapping a function with `WireRope` with a custom subclass of the :class:`wirerope.wire.Wire` class, the wire object will be created by each function or bound method.
+`wirerope.rope.WireRope` is the wrapper for callables.
+By wrapping a function with `WireRope` with a custom subclass of the `wirerope.wire.Wire` class, the wire object will be created by each function or bound method.

 `Wire` is the most important part.
 The given class will be instantiated and